Parameter Estimation Bias From Overlapping Binary Black Hole Events In Second Generation Interferometers: PROBABILITY RE-ESTIMATION

-\section{Probability Re-estimation}
+\section{PROBABILITY RE-ESTIMATION}

 Our original investigation into the probability of overlapping signals shows that these events are unlikely to occur until the end of the second generation of GW interferometers.
-We find that, in a years observations with LIGO-Voyager, there should be $2_{-1}^{+2}$ overlapping BBH events and around $46_{-27}^{+72}$ BBH events that merge during the observable period of a BNS merger.
-However, our study into parameter estimation of such events shows that the signals need to be within approximately $\pm0.1$ seconds in merger times in order to cause significant bias.
+We find that, in a years observations with LIGO-Voyager, there should be approximately $5.3^{+8.6}_{-3.1}$ and $11.0^{+60.0}_{-10.0}$ overlapping BBH and BNS events respectively.
+There will also be around $230.0^{+360.0}_{-130.0}$ BBH events that merge during the observable period of a BNS merger.
+However, our study into parameter estimation of such events indicates that the signals need to be within approximately $\pm0.1$ seconds in merger times in order to cause significant bias.
 Here we consider what effect this has on the probability of observing overlapping signal bias.

 We follow a similar analytical process to that outlined in \ref{probOL}.
 However, to enforce the bias-time difference constraint we shorten the periods of the signals to 0.2 seconds in length.
-Applying this constraint we find that approximately $5400_{-3200}^{+8600}$ BBH mergers will show significant bias\footnote{It should be noted that this number also applies to the number of BBH events that overlap BNS mergers, as both signals have an overlap-bias period of $\sim0.2$ seconds} in one year of ET observations.
-This accounts for approximately $0.41_{-0.15}^{+0.26}\%$ of BBH mergers.
-Even half a percent of BBH events showing significant bias could cause significant biases in studies of precessing black hole systems and further population studies.
+When applying this constraint LIGO-Voyager becomes unlikely to see significant bias causing overlaps within a years observation.
+When applied to Einstein Telescope there are still some events that will show significant bias.
+For a years observations this is expected to be approximately: $1.11^{+1.82}_{-0.66}$, $1.32^{+7.07}_{-1.24}$, $1.11^{+1.82}_{-0.66}$ for overlapping BBH, BNS and BNS+BBH\footnote{It should be noted that this number also applies to the number of BBH events that overlap BNS mergers, as both signals have an overlap-bias period of $\sim0.2$ seconds} respectively, for a year of observations.
+This accounts for less than $0.001\%$ of BBH mergers.
+While this is unlikely to significantly bias broader population studies via incorrect parameter limits, an interesting looking event could lead to inaccuracies in understanding of precession-like effects.

+Despite this, bias can still occur from overlapping signals with relative merger times $> \pm 0.1$ seconds.
+This wont be as severe as shown in some of the highly overlapping results, but it could still be quite different from the true astrophysical source.

-The value of $5400_{-3200}^{+8600}$ significant bias, BBH mergers does not account for more than two signals overlapping the signal.
+These values are only valid for two signals overlapping the signal.
 We find negligible probability of three or more signals overlapping within $\sim0.2$ seconds, even in third generation detectors.
-However, our statement of significant bias only applies to two signal overlaps.
-It is likely that multiple signals polluting the signal will cause significant deviations from the true waveform that current parameter estimation techniques will struggle to account for.
+However, our analysis of the significant bias region only applies to two signal overlaps.
+It is likely that multiple signals polluting the data will cause significant deviations from the true waveforms and that current parameter estimation techniques will struggle to account for this.